About this property

 One of the special highlights of this property is the Chornobyl Memorial Forest, a portion of the property that honors the survivors and the thousands whose lives were lost during the Chornobyl nuclear disaster in the Ukraine in April 1986.
 The 314-acre forest is planted in longleaf pine to symbolize the importance of renewal, rebirth and restoration.

 Near Moss Bluff.
 The Chornobyl Memorial Forest section of the property can be accessed from County Road 464C.
-For details and to get driving directions from your location, see the Google Maps link on this page.
+For details and to get driving directions from your location, see the Google Maps links on this page.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 The diversity of natural systems provides habitat and feeding areas for wildlife such as gopher tortoise, gray fox, bobcat, black bear, sandhill crane, heron and egret.